dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

   **Default value = Yes**
 - **Restrict cut, copy and paste with other apps:** Specify when  cut, copy, and paste operations should be restricted.
 Choose from:
   -   *Blocked:* Do not allow cut, copy, and paste operations between policy managed apps.
-  -   *Policy Managed Apps*: Only allow cut, copy, and paste operations between policy managed apps.
+  -   *Policy Managed Apps*: Only allow cut, copy, and paste operations between apps that have the MAM policy.
   -   *Policy Managed Apps with paste In*: Allow data cut or copied between policy managed apps.
 Allow data cut or copied from any app to be pasted into this app.
   -   *Any App*: No restrictions for  cut, copy, and paste operations between any apps.